Searching for a great Italian melanzane recipe? This classic eggplant parmigiana recipe is one of the greatest of all Tuscan recipes.

 She learned to cook it from her mamma and nonna when she was little and they learnt it from their mothers and nonnas in turn.

-It is so much a family tradition that it has never been written down before now.
+It is so much a family tradition that it has never been written down... before now that is.

 I've tried many melanzane/eggplant recipes before, I thought they were great...then I tried this one.
 WOW!